 The play of the sun and the breeze upon the water creates a dazzling and intriguing reflective presence, which enlivens the entire atmosphere.
 It also provides a habitat to different water foul and small animals, while buffering out much of the static noise from outside.
 It resonates with a feeling of serenity and safety.
 The very term water castle, or WasserSchloss, has an evocative nature, bringing up romantic images.

 Funny enough, Vischering Castle only exists because of a feud between Bischop Gerhard von der Mark and the Von Ludinghausen family.
 Feuds between families and clans are not uncommon throughout history, but what may be unusual is a feud that leads to castles that will stand for millenia.

 Although outsiders do not commonly think of Germany as a very religious country, that is far from the truth.
-During the Holy Roman Empire, the time after Rome itself had fallen, but the Church still ruled much of Europe, the lands that now comprise Germany frequently held the seat of the Holy Roman Emperor, thus the political leader of the Catholic Church, who served the pope.
+During the Holy Roman Empire, the time after Rome itself had fallen, but the Church still ruled much of Europe.
+The lands that now comprise Germany frequently held the seat of the Holy Roman Emperor, thus the political leader of the Catholic Church, who served the pope.
 Kaiser, a term many outsiders understand as the leader of German lands in centuries past, actually means emperor.
 Often the Kaiser was the Emperor of the Holy Roman Empire.